ngmysamuel/backtester/readme.md

 1. data-dir
     - The path to the directory where the CSVs of OHLC data of the tickers you specified in config.yaml
     - Necessary if data-source is csv
+    - Default is None
 2. data-source
     - Available options are in config.yaml under "data_handler"
+    - Default is "csv"
 3. position_calc
     - Method used to calculate the position size of each trade
     - Available options are in config.yaml under "position_sizer"
+    - Default is "atr"
 4. slippage
     - Available options are in config.yaml under "slippage"
+    - Default is "multi_factor_slippage"
 5. strategy
     - Available options are in config.yaml under "strategies"
+    - Default is "buy_and_hold_simple"
 6. exception-contd
     - either 1 or 0
     - indicates whether to continue the backtest if portfolio cash balance drops below 0
+    - Default is 1

 ### Dashboard
 Run this to view and interact with the data generated from a backtest.
 You must have ran a backtest at least once.